lucaswerkmeister/wp_geohashing/README.md

 * On startup, your location and the according Geohash is loaded.
 * You can change the graticule by tapping and holding anywhere on the map, and choosing "Use this graticule" on the context menu.
 * You can change the date using the DatePicker at the bottom.
+* You can change the map mode in the settings.

 Installation
 ============